-DJ software is an integral part of any modern DJ setup.
+Choosing the best digital DJ controller is often the first thing new DJs research.
+DJ software is equally important and an integral part of any modern DJ setup.
 Whether you are a beginner or pro you’ll likely end up using DJ software to prepare your sets and perform.

 In this detailed guide, we pit Rekordbox vs Serato to see which one is the best.
 We’ll compare the essential features and how they stack up against each other so you can make an informed choice on which platform is right for you.

 While there are several digital DJ software platforms available there is no denying which two dominate the space.
 Rekordbox and Serato are the two juggernauts of the industry.
 While Traktor vs Serato is another hot topic.

 Rekordbox DJ is the proprietary software platform from Pioneer DJ.
 Pioneer has a firm grip on the professional scene.
 Their DJ hardware is what you’ll find at the majority of bars, clubs, and festivals.
 They are often regarded as the top company in the DJ industry.